 TRAVEL RESOURCES

-• Flights: I always use Skyscanner as my first choice as it’s so easy to use and you can search best deals by month.
-Momondo is another very good search engine as well as Google Flights.
+- Flights: I always use Skyscanner as my first choice as it’s so easy to use and you can search best deals by month.
+Google Flights is another very good search engine.

-• Accommodation: I always use Booking.com as my first choice, as it offers a great choice of accommodation at affordable prices and it’s so easy to use.
-Airbnb is a great alternative to finding homes and apartments to rent by real homeowners.
+- Accommodation: I always use Booking.com as my first choice, as it offers a great choice of accommodation at affordable prices and it’s so easy to use.
+Airbnb is a great alternative for homes and apartments to rent by real homeowners.

-• Car Rental: I always check Skyscanner for the cheapest car rental options.
+- Car Rental: I always check Skyscanner for the cheapest car rental options.
+Discover Cars is also a good and easy-to-use website with great prices.

-• Public Transport: Rome2Rio is a good website for checking prices & times on train and bus travel.
+- Public Transport: You can use this website for information on public transport in Helsinki.
+Rome2Rio is a good website for checking prices & times on train and bus travel for the rest of Finland.

-• Day Trips & Tours: Viator provides the most comprehensive list of day trips and you can book directly with them.
-TripAdvisor is also a great place to search for tours & activities to do.
+- Day Trips & Tours: Viator provides the most comprehensive list of tours and you can book directly with them.
+GetYourGuide is also a great place to search for tours & activities to do.